FlorenceNway/orderList/README.md

     * allows editing of each order's address in this view if the order status is not shipped

+Notes for FAQs:

+* it's ok if you don't finish the exercise
+* it's also ok to add any functionality not mentioned above
+* you're free to install any packages you need
+* you can use search engines as you would in your day to day
+* the design isn't too important, but using a component library or framework would be interesting, or at least do some basic styling
+* please use git in your exercise, and raise one or more pull requests (as you see fit) so we can review the code afterwards

 When making POST/PUT/PATCH requests to json-server, it's good to know that: